zowe/zowe.github.io/vNext.md

           4. We currently have to modify the various install scripts to change specific dataset names to accomplish this multiple-run scenario - will we be able to do this?
         </button>
         <div id="questions-systems-4" class="w3-container faq-hide">
-          <p>Yes, all data set names used by zowe are configurable in zowe.yaml - so you can configure your multiple-run scenario with multiple zowe.yaml files</p>
+          <p>Yes, all data set names used by zowe are configurable in zowe.yaml - so you can configure your multiple-run scenario with multiple zowe.yaml files where each has its own stc and data set names.</p>
         </div>
       </div>
       <div>